Shooter Jennings: Production work

 Jennings collaborated as producer with Duff McKagan for his 2019 solo album, Tenderness.
-The album was recorded with Jennings band, The Waters and The Suicide Horn Section, amongst others.
-In March 2019, a tour was announced in support of the album, featuring Jennings band playing both the support slot as well as the headline slot as the backing band for Duff.
+The album was recorded with Jennings' band, The Waters and The Suicide Horn Section, amongst others.
+In March 2019, a tour was announced in support of the album, featuring Jennings' band playing both the support slot as well as the headline slot as the backing band for McKagan.